Danial-Alh/fast-bleu/README.md

 # FastBLEU Package

 This is a fast multithreaded C++ implementation of NLTK BLEU; computing BLEU and SelfBLEU score for a fixed reference set.
-It can return (Self)BLEU for different (max) n-grams simultanously and efficiently (e.g. BLEU-2, BLEU-3 and etc.).
+It can return (Self)BLEU for different (max) n-grams simultaneously and efficiently (e.g. BLEU-2, BLEU-3 and etc.).

 ## Sample Usage
 Here is an example to compute BLEU-2, BLEU-3, SelfBLEU-2 and SelfBLEU-3: